AnastasiiaShukhova/Monte_carlo_simulations_logit_Project/README.md

 # Monte_carlo_simulations_logit_Project

-This folder includes my code for one of the homeworks for Advanced Quantitative Class.
-The full description of the task you may find in HW4.pdf.
+This folder includes my code for one of the homeworks for Advanced Quantitative Methods Class.
+A full description of the task you may find in HW4.pdf.
 In this homework all linear and non-linear models were self-programmed (we haven't used any packages.
 First we built Likelihood function and then optimized it).

 In short, the fomework covers the following topics: